jzamponi/synthesizer/README.md

 #### Example
-Create a protoplanetary disk model, let radmc3d generate an image and then casa observe it.
+Create a protoplanetary disk model, containing dust grains of DSHARP composition, let RADMC3D generate an image and then let CASA observe it (the order of command- line arguments is irrelevant).

-    $ synthesizer --grid --model ppdisk --show-grid-2d
+    $ synthesizer --grid --model ppdisk --temperature --raytrace --synobs --opacity --material dsharp --show-grid-2d --show-grid-3d --show-opac
-      --temperature --show-grid-3d --raytrace --synobs
+      --show-rt --show-synobs

-      --opacity --show-rt --show-synobs
+Given the optional --show-* flags, synthesizer will plot the results of every step.

-Given the --show-* flags, synthesizer will plot the results of every step.
 You can also read in snapshots from an SPH simulation: